Surfboards, How Short Can You Go?

 Is there a limit to how short you can go?

-Not really (within reason, go short enough and you simply have a hand plane).
-As long as you can harness the surface area and volume you need, the only real thing holding a surfer back from going as short as possible are the waves they intend to ride and their own ability to paddle them.
+Not really, as long as you can harness the surface area and volume you need, the only real thing holding a surfer back from going as short as possible are the waves they intend to ride and their own ability to paddle them.

-This is being proven by the Beater Boards
+This is being proven by the range of Soft tops

 from Catch Surf